CUSTOMER CARE DEPARTMENT

 Unfortunately, once your booking is confirmed our sales agents will no longer be able to assist with any questions or queries that you may have.
 You should be able to find the answers to most of your questions below.
 If you have any other questions not relating to the below, please contact our customer services enquiry line.

 All amendments are subject to the suppliers’ and our terms and conditions.
 In order to request a change you will need to send us an email to email@example.com.
 Please include your booking reference and the change you are wishing to make.
-Please allow us 72 hours to respond to the request and advise you of any additional charges.
+Please allow us 5 working days to respond to the request and advise you of any additional charges.
 Amendments and cancellations must be emailed and cannot be handled over the phone.

 Please note that all amendments will incur a £50.00 per person administration charge, plus any supplier charges.